nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 By the end of today’s workshop, you create tables and plots like the ones below that give an overview of the samples collected and the variables that can be used for differential gene expression analysis.
-More importantly, you will lean the basics of importing, tidying, transforming, and visualizing data, which are the key component of an R workflow.
+More importantly, you will learn the basics of importing, tidying, transforming, and visualizing data, which are the key component of an R workflow.